Under the Spotlight: Cheshire Cheese

 A Cheshire cheese can be much more versatile than some people may think.
-Generally, anything you might have paired with Parmesan or Camembert, can just as easily be paired with Cheshire instead.
-Cheshire cheese also pairs perfectly with grilled lamb, meatloaf, beef burgers, roasted and fried chicken – in other words, a lot more than you may have first thought!
+Cheshire cheese pairs perfectly with grilled lamb, meatloaf, beef burgers, roasted and fried chicken – in other words, a lot more than you may have first thought!
 We highly recommend that you grab yourself a pack of Belton Farm Cheshire Cheese and try it for yourself.

 Did you know?

 The Cheshire cheese is dense and is defined by its moist, crumbly texture and mild, salty taste.
-Cheshire cheese also has a lower salt content, making for a perfect crumble on fruits, chutney and vegetable and baked dishes.
+Cheshire cheese also has a lower salt content than feta cheese, making for a perfect crumble on fruits, chutney and vegetable and baked dishes.
 So, why not exchange the original feta cheese with Cheshire cheese to create the perfect cheese salad, with the advantage of knowing the benefits?

 Perfect drink pairing

 Cheshire cheese is a perfect match for classic pale ales; although of course the flavour of these two beers may not suit everyone.
 As you may have imagined, the Cheshire cheese also pairs well with a whole range of wines including red, white and even champagne!
 As Serious Eats write, you cannot go wrong with pairing a Cheshire cheese with a Cabernet Sauvignon, Zinfandel or any variety of Bordeaux wine.

 – A classic pale ale